limjh16/grafana-logging/README.md

 - Point syslog to this machine's IP, port :5140, with TCP protocol.
     - By default, `syslog.alloy` is set up to injest syslog messages with **RFC 3164** format to accomodate ChirpStackOS and OpenWRT (this is not documented anywhere, but testing shows that it uses the older RFC 3164 format)
 - Point webhook JSON log reporting to this machine's IP, port :5555, **with the endpoint `/loki/api/v1/raw`**
+- Other machines' docker containers can forward their logs to the host machine's Loki instance, see the [forward docker logs](#forward-docker-logs) section below.

 ## Integration